krvarma/pulsar-consumer-operator/README.md

 Kubernetes is an open-source container orchestration project and is one of the most successful projects in the Cloud Native era.
 Kubernetes started as an internal project at Google.
 Google open-sourced Kubernetes in 2014.
 Since then, it has emerged as the most popular application platform in the cloud and an integral part of Cloud Native development.

+Extending Kubernetes is a series of articles that explore how to extend the Kubernetes system.
+Starting with Operators, we will explore many other ways to extend the functionalities of the Kubernetes system.

 # Extending Kubernetes
+Many features make Kubernetes great.
+Some of them are, the ability to automate various manual processes, deploy and scale your application seamlessly, roll out & roll back application updates, manage secrets, etc.

-One of the many features of Kubernetes that makes it great is its Extensibility.
+Another great feature of Kubernetes that makes it great is its Extensibility.
 Almost everything in Kubernetes is extensible.
-The [official documentation]a(https://kubernetes.io/docs/concepts/extend-kubernetes/) describes the following seven different extension points in the Kubernetes system.
+The [official documentation](https://kubernetes.io/docs/concepts/extend-kubernetes/) describes the following seven different extension points in the Kubernetes system.

 1. [Kubectl plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/):- Kubectl plugins are nothing but an executable file with name starts with _kubectl-_
 2. [API Access Extensions](https://kubernetes.io/docs/concepts/extend-kubernetes/#api-access-extensions):- API Access Extensions are extensions that extend different stages of API Server.
 We can use this extension to implement custom authentication, automatic sidecar injection, etc.